rememberSoftwares/yacana/README.md

 2. **A model name**: The Ollama model that this Agent will use.
 You may have multiple Agents running different models.
 Some models are better suited for some specific jobs so it can be interesting to mix LLM models.

 The Agent(...) class has many optional parameters that we will discover in this tutorial.
 Here we can see 2 of them:
-1. **The system prompt**: Helps defining the personnality of the Agent.
+1. **The system prompt**: Helps define the personality of the Agent.
 2. **The endpoint**: The URL of your Ollama instance.
 It points by default to your localhost and on the Ollama default port.
 If you are using Ollama on your computer you can remove this optional parameter and the default value will be used.

 ### Testing Yacana and Ollama's interaction

 This framework is not meant for basic roleplay.
-However, for people starting their journey in the realm of AI and for debugging purposes we added a simple chat system.
+However, for people starting their journey in the realm of AI and for debugging purposes, we added a simple chat system.
 Add this line to test it :
 ```python
 agent1.simple_chat()
 ```